You are here

 The key concept in considering any proposal for the provision of household services is whether or not the person reasonably requires the services, and that requirement is as a result of their service injury or disease.

 Household services can only be provided when a formal determination has been made by a DVA delegate that the services are reasonably required.
-The determination to accept or reject a claim for household services must be based on evidence.
-For all new claims and renewals, an assessment must be conducted by a suitably qualified and experienced Occupational Therapist* (OT) of the person's ability to undertake tasks which are required for the proper running and maintenance of their household.
+The determination to accept or reject a claim for household services must be based on evidence from an assessment of the person's ability to undertake tasks which are required for the proper running and maintenance of their household.
+For all new claims and renewals, this assessment would generally be conducted by a suitably qualified and experienced Occupational Therapist* (OT).

 * OTs undertaking an assessment for household services do not need to be DVA accredited rehabilitation service providers.
-They must however, be Comcare accredited, appropriately qualified and experienced.
+However, they must be appropriately qualified and experienced.

 (a) the extent to which household services were provided by the person before the service injury or disease;